Gege4526/LeRobot-MuJoCo-Pi0/README.md

-# Training ACT with LeRobot in MuJoCo
+# Training Pi0 with LeRobot in MuJoCo

 ## Table of Contents
 - [📚 Theory](#-theory)